ecashin/go-getting/README.md

 Exercises in learning the Go programming language

+android-apps/recommendations.go - Sam Rowe's Android app list

+  When I tweeted about my new Android phone, my friend Sam Rowe sent me a list of recommended apps.
+His email said, "Here's the fun version.
+Let me know if you need the unfun version."

+  More details are in the program.

 bakery.go - Go implementation of 1974 Lamport bakery algorithm

   Leslie Lamport, author of the LaTeX macropackage for Don Knuth's TeX